Arlene Foster: Resignation as First Minister and DUP leader

 Vice President of the United States Kamala Harris meets with First Minister Arlene Foster in March 2021.

 On 27 April 2021, there was an internal revolt when 80% of DUP MPs and MLAs signed a vote of no confidence against Foster.
 Sources close to the party have said that the move was due to Foster becoming "too moderate", party supporters having "grown tired of leadership which is out of step", the most prominent point of discontent for unionist voters being "the emergence of an Irish Sea border" with the rest of the United Kingdom due to the Northern Ireland Protocol.
 The next day, she announced her resignation as leader of the party, as well as planning to stand down as First Minister of Northern Ireland at the end of June.
 The following day, Foster announced her resignation in a statement on social media.
 In the statement she said that she had informed Maurice Morrow, the party Chairman, and Michelle O'Neill of her decision.

 Jeffrey Donaldson MP and Edwin Poots MLA stood in an election to replace Foster as Leader of the DUP.
 On 14 May 2021, Poots was elected as her successor as DUP leader.
 Poots succeeded Foster as DUP leader on 28 May 2021.
 Foster resigned as First Minister at 1pm on 14 June 2021 and Paul Givan succeeded Foster as First Minister on 17 June 2021.
 In addition to quitting as First Minister, it was initially rumoured that Foster would quit the DUP as a result of her ousting; however, she remained a party member.

 On 7 September 2021, it was announced that Foster was to stand down as an MLA, which she did the following month.
+According to Sam McBride of the Belfast Telegraph, her term as First Minister was "diastrous" to unionism, which she left "in a sorry state when finally driven out" of office.